 Meanwhile, an acquaintance advised Sayeed Sultana to participate in the Hyderabad State Championship.
 After the encouragement of many people and the efforts of her brothers, Sayeed Sultana was allowed by her family members to participate in the competition.
 And from there, a spectacular change in the history of Women’s table tennis in India was witnessed.
 Sayeed Sultana not only defeated all the players she was competing with, but also won the women’s singles title by defeating the previous winner.

 In December 1949, the All India Table Tennis Championship was being held in Hyderabad, where Sayeed Sultana was selected to represent the women’s team.
-Sayeed Sultana’s mother was against her participation in the competition, as women were not allowed to go in public without veil.
-But after the continuous efforts of her brothers convincing their mother, Sayeed Sultana was finally allowed to take part in the competition, under the supervision of elder brother, Muzaffar Ali.
+Sayeed Sultana’s mother was against her participation in the competition, as women were not allowed to go in public without a veil.
+But after the continuous efforts of her brothers to convince their mother, Sayeed Sultana was finally allowed to take part in the competition, under the supervision of her elder brother, Muzaffar Ali.

-For the first time the women’s team of Hyderabad performed well, and reached the finals.
-During the entire competition, Saida Sultana lost only one match.
+For the first time, the women’s team of Hyderabad performed well and reached the finals.
+During the entire competition, Sayeed Sultana lost only one match.
 She won the women’s singles national title at just 13 years old.
 This was her major achievement as she was participating in a national competition for the first time.
 And after this, Sayeed Sultana never looked back.